jefftriplett/jefftriplett.github.io/_drafts/how-do-i-test-1000-objects-in-django/index.md

     - python
 ---

-Earlier this week, [Isa Buriticá](https://twitter.com/iris9112) asked me great question on how to bulk create and test items in a Django test and I wanted to share that information on my blog in case it was useful.
+Earlier this week, [Isa Buriticá](https://twitter.com/iris9112) asked me great question on how to bulk create and test items in a Django test and I wanted to share that that information on my website.

 ## Question